ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 it hard for an attacker to disrupt SCT Feedback without also disturbing ordinary secure browsing (https://).
 This is discussed more in {{blocking-policy-frustrating}}.

-HTTPS servers perform a number of sanity checks on submissions from clients before storing them:
+HTTPS servers perform a number of sanity checks on feedback from clients before storing them:

   1. if a bit-wise compare of an SCT plus chain matches a pair already